 (4) Flinders Ranges Research - The Battle for Leigh Creek (in three files) http://www.southaustralianhistory.com.au/battle.htm

-(5) A History of Parafield Airport & its Facilities by Lloyd Butler - Journal "Aviation Heritage" December 2016 (A re-draft of the article is also proposed for OTN).
+(5) A History of Parafield Airport & its Facilities by Lloyd Butler - Journal "Aviation Heritage" December 2016 (The article has been published in the journal OTN, September 2017 ).

 (6) DCA Remembered 1947-1959, - a personal history book by John L Ward

 (8) Underground Coal Gasification https://en.wikipedia.org/wiki/Underground_coal_gasification